 Most cities and small towns have something in the way of budget accommodation.
-In Taiwan, it is a good idea to book your hostels in advance.
+In Taiwan, it is a good idea to book your hostels in Taiwan in advance.
 There is always a lot of people traveling in Taiwan and they are after the same cheap hostel that you are!

 Given the fact that Taiwan is blessed with beautiful awe-inspiring mountains, there is no good reason why you shouldn’t bring along a good tent and sleeping bag.
 Your camping experience while backpacking Taiwan will be far more fun and unique than if you are sleeping in a hostel every night.
 Decisions, decisions.

 One of my favorite ways to meet locals and save some cash is to use Couchsurfing.
 Couchsurfing truly is one of the best tools available to help save you money traveling.
 Plus, you are always bound to meet interesting people!
-More on CS later in the article.

 |City||Hostel||Why We Like It!?|